Welcome to the website of Duncan Lunan

 Duncan at Newgrange 2011 - photo by L Lunan

 As a writer I’m often asked if I write under my own name (in my field, it would be pretty silly not to), or if the name I write under is really my own.
-Lunan is in fact a good old Scots name, and our family of Lunans have an interesting history, dating back to the 14th century.
-My mother’s background as a Fortescue is still more distinguished, dating back to the Barons Fort who were kings of Paris in the 6th and 7th centuries, but others have researched and published that so thoroughly that I don’t need to.
+Lunan is in fact a good old Scots name, and our family of Lunans have an interesting history, dating back to the 14th century, when an ancestor bought ‘the lands of Lunaine’ in Aberdeen.
+My mother’s background as a Fortescue is still more distinguished, dating back to the Barons le Fort who were kings of Paris in the 9th and 10th centuries, but others have researched and published the Fortescue history so thoroughly that I don’t need to.

 Topics are organised here under the titles of the books that they relate to, so if you’re looking for my work on the Search for Extraterrestrial Intelligence, you’ll find it under “Man and the Stars” and “Children from the Sky”; the Waverider spacecraft and Project Starseed are under “Man and the Planets”; “Incoming Asteroid!” speaks for itself; and for the big idea that underlies them all, this link will take you to the latest version of ‘The Politics of Survival’.
-The stone circle project is under “The Stones and the Stars”; For the campaign to save it please go to Change org Sighthill.
+The stone circle project is under “The Stones and the Stars”; the circle has now been removed for housing development in the former Sighthill Park, but it is to be recreated nearby and you can support the petition to save it at Change org Sighthill.
 ‘The Sky Above You’ covers my regular astronomy articles, broadcasts and courses available.
-The ‘Science Fiction’ heading takes you to a number of topics; among it all, I hope you find something of interest.
+The ‘Science Fiction’ heading takes you to my two previous SF books and my involvement in the Jeff Hawke Club (www.jeffhawkeclub.co.uk), among other topics; among all that, I hope you find something of interest.
 If you would like a talk on any of it, “Talks and Events” page gives the list that I currently have available.